-There are literally pilgrim trails all over Europe that lead to Santiago however the following are the most commonly referred to when discussing the Camino.
+There are pilgrim trails all over Europe that lead to Santiago with Spain

-The whole trail is a trip back through time, with historic relics scattered across the trail.
-But if you’re the type that likes to get into the nitty gritty of a trip, tease out the origins and understand its evolution, the original trail taken by King Alfonso II, the Camino Primitivo
+The Caminos will take you back through time, with historic relics scattered across the trails.
+But if you’re the type that likes to get into the nitty-gritty of a trip, tease out the origins and understand its evolution, the original trail was taken by King Alfonso II, the Camino Primitivo

-Did you know that Spain is the second most mountainous country in Europe?
-The meseta, or plateau region, provides the ideal landscape for walkers wanting to experience that walker’s rhythm on the Camino.
-Feel it on the Burgos to Leon stage.
+The Meseta, or plateau region, provides the ideal landscape for walkers wanting to experience that walker’s rhythm on the Camino.
+Feel it on the Burgos to Leon

-You’re not alone!
 The food traditions have evolved a long way since the first pilgrims walked the Camino.
-With a refined gastronomy scene that includes Michelin Star restaurants, you’ll want to combine your passion for food with our selected walks on the Food Lover’s Spanish Camino.
+With a refined gastronomy scene that includes Michelin Star restaurants, you’ll want to combine your passion for food with our selected walks on the Food Lover’s Spanish Camino

 There’s nothing wrong to want to tick everything off your travel list.
 You may never get back to this part of the world so if you don’t want to miss out on anything ‘important’ check out the Best of the Camino.

-And why should you?!
-Annual leave allowance might be your only reason not to do the full trail but if it isn’t sign up for the 36 day traverse from the Pyrenees on the French/Spanish border all the way to Santiago across northern Spain.
+You shouldn't have to miss a thing!
+Annual leave allowance might be your only reason not to do the full trail 36-days traverse from the Pyrenees on the French/Spanish border to Santiago across northern Spain

-Then – add our Santiago to Atlantic extension to make sure you covered it all!
+extension to make sure you covered it all.

 I'm looking to do things differently, what is a lesser busy trail?